bigno78/random-benchmarks/integer-parsing/README.md

 > This is intended to allow the fastest possible implementation that is useful in common high-throughput contexts such as text-based interchange (JSON or XML).

 Similarly as with `strtoull` we have to check for the empty string ourselves, but this time it has one additional reason - `from_chars` doesn't skip leading whitespace.
-This means that we need to skip whitespace manually even before reading the scond number.
+This means that we need to skip whitespace manually even before reading the second number.

 The call to `from_chars` itself is pretty simple: